CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 4.md

 support.google.com:172.217.2.238
 www.google.com:142.250.138.147, 142.250.138.105, 142.250.138.106, 142.250.138.104, 142.250.138.99, 142.250.138.103
 ```
-Break down of flags
+- Break down of flags
 ```
 -d Domian
 -l limit
 ```
 # Document Metadata
-* Documents are very useful and finding anything related to the buisness is valuable
+- Documents are very useful and finding anything related to the buisness is valuable

-* run ``install metagoofil`` to get **metagoofil**
+- run ``install metagoofil`` to get **metagoofil**

-* run command ``metagoofil -d uk.ibm.com -t doc,pdf -l 200 -n -o ibmfiles``
+  - run command ``metagoofil -d uk.ibm.com -t doc,pdf -l 200 -n -o ibmfiles``, this will install everything it can on the website.

-* Alternative GUI tool is Fingerprinting Organizations with Collected Archives (FOCA)
+  - Alternative GUI tool is Fingerprinting Organizations with Collected Archives (FOCA)

-* There is a more up to date version of [metagoofil](https://github.com/opsdisk/metagoofil)
+- There is a more up to date version of [metagoofil](https://github.com/opsdisk/metagoofil)

 # Shodan
-* A search engine for IP-connected devices and maintains a database
+- A search engine for IP-connected devices and maintains a database

 # Protecting against OSINT
-* Once information is out on the internet, it is hard to lock it down
+- Once information is out on the internet, it is hard to lock it down

-* Companies should be aware of what can be accessed online
+  - Companies should be aware of what can be accessed online

-* Hackers have used this info to get easy wins into a company
+  - Hackers have used this info to get easy wins into a company